Chinese Farmers Hit Hardest by New Retirement Scheme, Experts Say

 Retired government officials consume a major portion of national pension expenditures.

-Cai said in Guangzhou and Shenzhen, for example, the pensions of retired officials range from 16,700 to 33,300 yuan ($2,350 to $4,700) per month.
+Cai said that in Guangzhou and Shenzhen, for example, the pensions of retired officials range from 16,700 to 33,300 yuan ($2,350 to $4,700) per month.

-Liu Yanwu, a professor in sociology at Wuhan University, and his team have spent the past seven years researching deaths of elderly Chinese in rural areas.
-Liu wrote in April that 30 percent of the deaths were suicides in a county he investigated in Hubei Province back in 2008, and the rate was “conservative.”
+Liu Yanwu, a professor in sociology at Wuhan University, and his team have spent the past seven years researching the deaths of elderly Chinese in rural areas.
+Liu wrote in April that 30 percent of the deaths were suicides in a county he investigated in Hubei Province back in 2008, and that rate was “conservative.”

 An elderly woman is eating a meal in a nursing home.
 China's one-child policy and aging heighten the shortage of elder care.
 (Liu Jin/AFP/Getty Images)